Who is this article for?

 Code42 app is unaware of file changes

-Because the Code42 app uses Spotlight to detect file changes, the Code42 app real-time file watch feature cannot detect any new or changed files in your file selection if Spotlight does not report the changes to the files.
-Confirm that Spotlight is reporting file changes:
+Because the Code42 app uses a file watching service to detect file changes, the Code42 app real-time file watch feature cannot detect any new or changed files in your file selection if the file watching service does not report the changes to the files.
+Confirm that the file watching service is reporting file changes:

 - Manually start the file verification process in the Code42 app by selecting Scan for file changes.

-- If you notice that new files are not being detected and backed up by the Code42 app, it could be that Spotlight has not indexed the files.
+- (Code42 app version 6.9.2 and earlier) If you notice that new files are not being detected and backed up by the Code42 app, it could be that Spotlight has not indexed the files.
 Re-index Spotlight by following the steps outlined in this Apple support article.